spiceai/quickstarts/odbc/README.md

 ## Preparation

 - Install [Postgres](https://www.postgresql.org/download/).
-Uppon downloading, you should be able to successfully run the following commands:
+Upon downloading, you should be able to successfully run the following commands:

 ```bash
 createdb --help